mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is cross-entropy?
 How we define the cross-entropy cost function?

-Entropy is a measure of the uncertainty associated with a given distribution $p(y)$.
+Entropy is a measure of the uncertainty associated with a given distribution $p(y)$ with $K$ distinct states.
+Calculating the information for a random variable is called "information entropy", "Shannon entropy", or simply "entropy".
 When we have $K$ classes, we compute the entropy of a distribution, using the formula below

 $$
 H(p) = - \sum_{k=1}^{K} p(y_{k}) \log p(y_{k})